Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Getting_Started/Installation/Docker_Installation.md

 title: Docker Installation
 ---

-# Installing Profinity
+# Installing Profinity On Docker

+!!! info "Available Profinity Releases"
     Profinity is currently available on [Windows machines](./Windows_Installation.md) as a standard desktop application, for selected [Unix Platforms (including macOS and Linux)](./Zip_Installation.md) and as a [Docker container](./Docker_Installation.md) for Docker enabled environments and Cloud setups.

 ## Installation using Docker